mmolch/kwin-effect-scale-to-screen/ReadMe.md

 make
 ```

 If the plugin built correctly you'll have a `ScaleToScreen.so` inside the build/ directory.
-It depends on your distro where to put it, on Kubuntu 26.04 the correct directory is \
+It depends on your Linux distribution where to put it, on Kubuntu 26.04 the correct directory is \
 `/usr/lib/x86_64-linux-gnu/qt6/plugins/kwin/effects/plugins/` \
 You might have to create the additional `plugins` directory under `effects`.